jordonmckoy/unsplash-prisma/README.md

 ## Design decisions

-I chose to use Prisma as an "ORM" layer to ease the interaction with the database and speed up API development.
+I chose to use Prisma as an "ORM" layer to ease interactions with the database and speed up API development.
 I find the schema is a nice way to map to a mental model.
 CRA on the frontend felt like the best choice because I wasn't looking to build a static site (Gatsby) or one that needed to be Server side rendered (Next.js).
 A GraphQL API was something I was interested in implementing but I felt it really wasn't necessary for an application of this size so I opted to not use it.
 If I had, using something like Nexus (framework) or type-graphql could have been appropriate